vikas9087/Bilevel-Optimization-Emissions/README.md

 `Model Building.ipynb` contains the Python script for data storing and optimization building.
 Here I have built several user defined function to solve the models. __Please note here to execute this file you first need to install the mathematical solver Gurobi__.
 For installation please visit [Gurobi](https://www.gurobi.com/)
+  * There is one variable in 'Model Building.ipynb' `capacities` which means --> maximum percentage of supply available of each fuel type.
+For example, capacities = [.50, .60, .20] means that 50% of total electricity demand of customer can be satisfied using coal and similarly 60% by natural gas and so on.

 Use `Data Visualization.ipynb` for the visualzation & summary of the results obtained from the models.
 For any further queries please contact me.